Gambia’s defeated leader leaves country, ends standoff

 “We aren’t talking about prosecution here, we are talking about getting a truth and reconciliation commission,” Barrow told the AP.
 “Before you can act, you have to get the truth, to get the facts together.”

-Jammeh, who first seized power in a 1994 coup, had been holed up in recent days in his official residence in Banjul, increasingly isolated as he was abandoned by his security forces and several Cabinet members.
+In recent days, Jammeh had been holed up in his official residence in Banjul, increasingly isolated as he was abandoned by his security forces and several Cabinet members.

 The West African regional bloc, ECOWAS, had pledged to remove Jammeh by force if he did not step down.
-The group assembled a multinational military force including tanks that rolled into Gambia on Thursday.
-The force moved in after Barrow’s inauguration and a unanimous vote by the U.N.
+The group assembled a multinational military force that rolled into Gambia on Thursday, after Barrow’s inauguration and a unanimous vote by the U.N.
 Security Council supporting the regional efforts.

-Jammeh’s announcement to relinquish power is a good first step, said Jeffrey Smith, executive director of Vanguard Africa.
+The unrest had more than 45,000 people fleeing the country, the United Nations said.
+But Banjul remained quiet in the final days of the standoff, with some people erupting into cheers at Barrow’s inauguration and, finally, at Jammeh’s departure.